 The orthopedic surgeons at Laser Spine Institute can perform several different types of minimally invasive decompression neck surgeries, including several different minimally invasive procedures.
 During our minimally invasive procedures, first, a surgeon will make a small incision in the neck near the location of nerve compression.
 Next, he or she will insert a series of tubes that increase in size into the incision to slowly and carefully part the tissues from the surface of the skin down to the spine.
 Through these tubes, a camera, small surgical tools and a laser are funneled.
 Once the surgeon has the tools in position to work on the affected area of the neck, one of the following procedures may be performed:

 - Laminotomy – involves the removal of lamina bone, or the thin plates that form a protective arch around the back of the spinal cord, to relieve pressure on a nerve tissue; the procedure may also involve removing bone spurs in the process

 - Foraminotomy – involves the removal of bone surrounding a foramen (one of the canals through which the spinal nerve roots travel) to relieve pressure on a neural structure; bone spurs may also be removed in the process

-- Endoscopic discectomy – involves the removal of a portion of bulging or herniated disc material compressing a neural structure
+- Discectomy – involves the removal of a portion of bulging or herniated disc material compressing a neural structure

 - Facet thermal ablation – involves the cleaning of an arthritic facet joint and the deadening of the nerve ending that allows the facet joint to feel pain (similar to a root canal)